MrZammler/iGame/README.md

 ## Compiling

-The early version of iGame were developed and compiled on a real Amiga using gcc at first and then vbcc.
+The early versions of iGame were developed and compiled on a real Amiga using gcc at first and then vbcc.
 While you can still compile it on an Amiga, it is much faster to do so on a PC.
+(Side note: I don't really recall the time it took to compile on a 060, but it must have been close to 1 or 2 minutes.
+After a while I tried on an 030, and it took nearly 10!).
+Of course on a modern PC it takes less than a few seconds...)

 These instruction assume the latter approach.

 There is a pre-build vbcc enviroment that runs on x64 linux here: http://winterland.no-ip.org/2014/07/vbcc-cross-compiler/